krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 ### Linear Order $O(N)$

-Linear orders are commonly found in arrays, linked lists, stacks, queues, etc. where the number of elements is proportional to $n$:
+Linear order is commonly found in arrays, linked lists, stacks, queues, and similar structures where the number of elements is proportional to $n$:

 ```src
 [file]{space_complexity}-[class]{}-[func]{linear}